Mali records new Ebola case, linked to dead nurse

+* SAID ON THURSDAY Q1 NET SALES $131 MILLION VERSUS $114 MILLION YEAR AGO

-BAMAKO Mali has recorded a new case of Ebola in the capital Bamako after the friend of a nurse who died of the haemorrhagic fever earlier this month tested positive for the disease, health and medical officials said on Saturday.
+BAMAKO Nov 22 Mali has recorded a new case of Ebola in the capital Bamako after the friend of a nurse who died of the haemorrhagic fever earlier this month tested positive for the disease, the health ministry said on Saturday.

 The nurse contracted the disease after treating an imam from neighbouring Guinea, who died after being incorrectly diagnosed with kidney problems.
 This allowed Ebola to spread to five other people in the West African nation's second outbreak.